 Fluid losses induced by diarrhoea and febrile illness are also a reason that alters water balance and promote constipation.
 Dehydration is also observed when saline laxatives are used for the treatment of constipation if the fluid replacement is not maintained and may affect the efficacy of the treatment.
 While sulphate in drinking water does not appear to have a significant laxative effect, fluid intake and magnesium sulphate-rich mineral waters were shown to improve constipation in healthy individuals.
 It is derived from many studies and reports, that fluid loss and fluid restriction leading to dehydration or hypohydration thereby can increase constipation.
 It is thus important to maintain hydration as prevention of constipation and reduce complications in people with piles.

 The first treatment that doctors recommend is to increase water intake.
 Increasing water intake is an easy non-invasive treatment that is cheap and anyone can accomplish.
-Health experts recommend at least 8 glasses of water intake in a day.
+Piles experts recommend at least 8 glasses of water intake in a day.
 Water has been advised to be one of the best dietary modifications for piles because it helps soften the stools.
 By softening the stools, the need for straining is negligible, helping towards the prevention of constipation and reducing the risks of piles aggravation.
 Increasing water intake thus positively helps the body to flush containments from the system and will help in getting the bowels moving.
 Purified water may be the best option for increasing water intake level while avoiding chemicals that may increase the chances of haemorrhoid problems.

 In case, you continue to suffer from piles for a longer period of time, in spite of following above remedies, it is advisable to consult a piles specialist as early as possible.
 Piles treatment in Chennai is now Pain-Free, thanks to advanced German laser technology implemented at Chennai Laser Gastro for piles removal.